 Minnesota is working diligently to develop a Minnesota Exchange that is consistent with the timeline set forth in the Affordable Care Act.
-In some areas, such as essential health benefits and dental, states are lacking key federal guidance and artifacts which have created some operational challenges in the design and development process.
+In some areas, such as essential health benefits, appeals and the single streamlined eligibility application, states are lacking key federal guidance and artifacts which have created some operational challenges in the design and development process.